webix-hub/docs/data/api/dataprocessor_onaftersave_event.md

 onAfterSave
 =============

-@short: fires after serverside responce has been received and processed
+@short: fires after serverside response has been received and processed

 @params:
 - response	object	json object with details of server side response